Tavares, Florida: Transportation

 The Tavares Seaplane Base is a city-owned, public-use seaplane base on Lake Dora in Tavares.
-The base is popular and gives rise to the city's nickname, "America's Seaplane City".
+The popular base gives rise to the city's nickname, "America's Seaplane City".

-The LakeXpress is Lake County's public transportation and has been active since May 2007.
+The LakeXpress, Lake County's public transportation, has been active since May 2007.
 It is a fixed-route transportation service that runs every hour from Lady Lake to Mount Dora with circulator routes in Leesburg and Mount Dora.